The Entertainer

 Setting the Scene

 Ezekiel lived at one of the most important times in the history of Israel.
-The City of Jeru was destroyed (by Nebu), the temple was burnt, the monarchy ended.
+The City of Jerusalem was destroyed (by Nebu), the temple was burnt, the monarchy ended.
 Many were taken to Exile.
-A priest called Ezekiel was an exile taken after Nebu took Jerusalem in 597BC.
-So, Ezekiel spent his time prophesying from Babylon.
+A priest called Ezekiel was in exile, taken after Nebu took Jerusalem in 597BC.
+Thus, Ezekiel spent his time prophesying from Babylon.

 Despite the book being full of warnings and calls to repent there are messages of hope - and our readings today offer both warning and hope to the exiles.